 If you come across a different type of panel or your Dell S3422DWG doesn't correspond to our review, let us know, and we'll update the review.
 Note that some tests, like gray uniformity, may vary between individual units.

 Our unit was manufactured in May 2021; you can see the label here.

-The Dell S3422DWG is a great gaming monitor with excellent motion handling and low input lag.
+The Dell S3422DWG is a great gaming monitor with good motion handling and excellent low input lag.
 If you often find yourself playing games in a semi-darkened or pitch-black room, a VA panel is definitely the way to go, and this monitor is one of the best VA gaming monitors available.

 The Dell S3422DWG is a bit better than the Gigabyte G34WQC.
 The Dell has much better black uniformity, slightly better viewing angles, and a much better HDR color gamut.
 The Dell also has a slightly better response time and better connectivity, with a built-in USB hub.
 There's also a slight design difference, as the Gigabyte has a slightly more pronounced curve, which might bother some people.

 The ASUS TUF Gaming VG34VQL1B is slightly better than the Dell S3422DWG overall, but the Dell might still be better for some people.
 The ASUS has better contrast and a slightly faster refresh rate, as well as slightly better ergonomics.
 The Dell, on the other hand, has much better black uniformity and a faster response time at 60Hz.